Skip to content

 Add the following Risk Modifiers to the Quality Success Threshold of the Crafting activity:

-Basic Refined Superior
+Basic Superior

 Moreover, add the following effects to the outcome of the Crafting activity roll: